-Just add lobster: How to eat your way to a healthy, happier 2019!
+Just add lobster: How to eat your way to a healthier, happier 2020!

 Lobster is certainly tasty but it is also considered a bit of a luxury, one that can’t possibly be enjoyed on the regs; one reserved for special occasions - great aunt’s birthday parties and the likes.
 But what if we told you this was wrong?
 That your whole life you’d been lied to?

 Making it our mission to bring affordable luxury to each and every one of your lives, we’re revolutionising the lobster market by bringing wild live Canadian lobster to our diners each and every day.
 And at affordable prices.
 Hooray!
 You no longer have to be a VIP to get your mid-week lob on!

 Better yet, did you know that the much-loved and sought after crustacean also boasts many health and nutritional benefits to boot?